-Similar to other studies [16], [17], [22], the relationship between Flexibility of web based training and employees' intention to use web training (H8) has been confirmed (.265\\\) (Table 4.0).
-This relation possibly indicates that, a trainer intends to use a web training system, if he/she believes that he/she can access the system from anywhere at any time.
+Similar to other studies [16], [17], [22], the relationship between Flexibility of web based training and employees' intention to use web training (H8) has been confirmed (.265^{}) (Table III).
+This relation possibly indicates that, a trainer intends to use web-based training systems, if he/she believes that he/she can access the system from anywhere at any time.
 In other words, trainees will participate in the e-training process if they believe that they can choose their training equipment and time themselves.
-Furthermore, similar to Hsia and Tseng, [16] study, this study found that there is also relationship between system flexibility and performance expectancy (0.243\\\) table (4.0).
+Furthermore, similar to Hsia and Tseng, [16] study, this study found that there is also a relationship between system flexibility and performance expectancy (0.243^{}) table III.

-System interactivity is concerned.
-Since it refers to degree to which employees believe that web based training can provide interactive communication between members of organizations and trainees and between trainees themselves.
-This study provides evidence that system interactivity has direct effect on the performance expectancy (0.1\\) (Table 4.0) (H9) and effort expectancy (.132\\\) (Table 4.0) (H10).
-That possibly means when the employees intend to use web based training to interact with members of organization (e.g. help disk) and together, they also believe that web based training will enhance their training performance and make the training much easy.
+System interactivity is concerned; since it refers to the degree to which employees believe that web based training can provide interactive communication between members of organizations and trainees and between trainees themselves.
+This study provides evidence that system interactivity has direct effect on the performance expectancy (0.1^{}) (Table III) (H9) and effort expectancy $(.132^{})$ (Table III) (H10).
+That possibly means when employees intend to use web based training to interact with members of an organization (e.g. help disk) and together, they also believe that web based training will enhance their training performance and make the training much easier.
 This result is in contrast with Abbad et al. [1] and similar to Lim et al. [17] and Davis [14].

-As regard to the eleventh hypothesis (H11), twelfth hypothesis (12) and thirteenth hypothesis (13) which revealed that system enjoyment has a positive impact on perceived performance expectancy, on perceived effort expectancy, and on the employees' intention.
-These hypothesis were accepted, since statistical results showed that system enjoyment has a strong impact on performance expectancy (.337\\\) (Table 4.0); has a strong impact on effort expectancy (.419\\\) (Table 4.0); and has direct effect on the employees intention (.219\\\) (Table 4.0).
-These results were supported vary previous studies.
+As regard to the eleventh hypothesis (H11), twelfth hypothesis (12) and thirteenth hypothesis (13) which revealed that system enjoyment has a positive impact on perceived performance expectancy, perceived effort expectancy, and the employees' intention.
+These hypotheses were accepted, since statistical results showed that system enjoyment has a strong impact on performance expectancy (.337^{}) (Table III); has a strong impact on effort expectancy (.419^{}) (Table III); and has direct effect on the employees intention (.219^{}) (Table III).
+These results were supported by vary previous studies.

 Such as Chatzoglou et al. [7] and Abbad et al., [1] found that there are significant relationships between system enjoyment usefulness (performance expectancy), ease of use (effort expectancy) and behavioral intention.